mjiggidy/pybinlock/docs/usage.rst

 read or write to it.
 The context manager protects against writing to a bin that is already locked by someone else, and cleanly removes the lock once your code is complete.

-If the bin is already locked, this will throw a :class:`binlock.exceptions.BinLockExistsError`.
+If the bin is already locked, this will raise a :class:`binlock.exceptions.BinLockExistsError`.

 .. automethod:: binlock.BinLock.hold_bin
     :no-index: